RyanKaleliGabriel/infra-blueprints/backups/FullBackup/ReadMe.md

 ## Implementation of a Full Backup with Cron jobs.

-> This documentation is about how to execute a shell script that will run implement a fullbackup for files.
+> This documentation is about how to execute a shell script that will implement a fullbackup for files or folders.

 ## Tools